ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 regressions of the form

-and one using matched neighborhoods synthetically constructed to be comparable to each gay neighborhood at the firs time point.
+and one using matched neighborhoods synthetically constructed to be comparable to each gay neighborhood at the first time point.

 Descriptive plots of variables are not sufficient

 why gay neighborhoods are different, whether this can be attributed to something about the fact that they are recognized gay spaces.

-Two other complexities to implement are
+Because I am examining neighborhoods grouped within different cities, a *multilevel model* is appropriate.

+*matching*

+What I describe is already a complex modeling strategy.
+And I'm not done yet.

+Two other complexities to potentially implement are to allow for the correlation of errors and to incorporate uncertainty deriving from measurement.
+As my earlier discussion of neighborhood change suggests, I expect that different kinds of changes might be correlated with each other.
+I can allow for that possibility by putting a correlation matrix on the error terms of the equations, creating what economists call Seemingly Unrelated Regressions [@zellner_direct_2010].
+Finally, so as not to overstate the certainty of my models, the most appropriate modeling strategy would also incorporate the margins of error associated with the ACS estimates [@mcelreath_statistical_2016].[^complexity] These are important ideas, but not essential ones.

+[^complexity]: To incorporate correlations among different regression equations, and measurement error from the ACS observations, I would need to write Bayesian model specifications from scratch in Stan [@carpenter_stan:_2017].
+I do not yet know whether my data are sufficient to estimate models of that level of complexity.
+Again, these are ideal steps, but not critical ones.

+I will estimate

+answer question, specify theoretical things, most justifiable use of my data.